janripke/snapsnare/README.md

 Before you start the installation of snapsnare it is recommended you execute these [installation instructions](https://github.com/janripke/snapsnare-db/blob/main/README.md) first.

 ### configure snapsnare

+#### snapsnare-ds.json
-For safety reasons the snapsnare database credentials are stored on your local machine.
+The snapsnare database credentials are stored on your local machine.
 To be more exact under ~/.snapsnare/snapsnare-ds.json

 create the snapsnare-ds.json in ~/.snapsnare folder: paste the following into this file: